Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong and specific, while the fake clues are very effective misdirectors.
-The misinformed clues are general enough to be true for all but might not be as strongly associated with 'Mystery' as they are with the others, creating a good balance.
-The difficulty feels appropriate for a game where players need to discern specific genres from general ones.
+**Reasoning:** The informed clues are strong, and the fake clues are very specific to incorrect options, creating a good level of challenge.
+The misinformed clues are adequately ambiguous.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS